weixian-zhang/FoodTruckJunkie/README.md

     * Custom Rule to perform rate limiting
     * OWASP TOp 10 web vulnerability scanning on TLS terminated traffic, before routing to ApiServer

-* Functional
+* <b>Functional</b>
   * Search by Address - search nearby food trucks by Address in addition to coordinates

   * Search by Food Type
     * Food type data can be isolated, compiled and save into a dedicated DB Table
     * In the Frontend, food type data can be retrieved when Frontend loads, food type can be cached in browser's local storage
     * Lastly, an auto-complete textbox is added and binds to the local storage cached food type data.
-A As user types in auto-complete box, food choices are actively prompted.
+A As user types in auto-complete box, food choices are actively prompted

   * Use Azure Boards to track user stories and work items

 <br />